 What is life coaching?

 Life coaching is an approach that is significantly different from therapy.
 It helps your clients see their goals clearly and speeds up the progress in their personal life, career, and relationships.
-There are times when they get frustrated about work or relationships, and having a life coach who can see things from a different perspective and has the knowledge and tools to guide them could make the difference between success and failure.
+There are times when they get frustrated about work or need relationship advice, and having a life coach who can see things from a different perspective and has the knowledge and tools to guide them could make the difference between success and failure.

 Life coaching is so much more than just motivating clients.
 Your clients rely on you to make them see their situations objectively and help provide solutions to overcome obstacles.
 Hence, adequate training is needed in order to become an effective life coach.
 There are institutions that offer the right tools, knowledge, and training that can help you in your accreditation, such as the iNLP Center approach to becoming a life coach.